 We draw on the tools of anthropology, sociology, and social psychology to look deeply into consumers' lives.
-Then we translate what we find into product, service, and strategy recommendations that help your organization build something important and enduring.
+We translate what we find into product, service, and strategy recommendations that help your organization build something important and enduring.

 What we discover is often unexpected.